UT Health Science Center: COHP112 Progress, Promotion and Academic Appeal Policy – Academic Council | |

 Recommended actions:

-Progress and Promotion Committees may recommend any of the following actions to the Dean and the Assistant/Associate Dean for Student or Academic Affairs
+Progress and Promotion Committees may recommend any of the following actions to the Dean and the Executive Associate Dean for Academic, Faculty and Student Affairs.

 Promotion